Shelters

 Kitten vs Adult Cat Surrender

 Most of the shelters mentioned for kitten surrender can take in adult cats.
 To surrender an adult cat it has to be friendly, want to be around humans, and ready to move into someone's house right now.
-Adult cats don't carry the same cute factor as kittens for most adopters, and you can burn bridges with a shelter quickly by trying to place a fully feral cat.
+Adult cats don't carry the same cute factor as kittens for most adopters, and you can burn bridges with a shelter quickly by trying to place a cat that doesn't like being handled by humans unless they are ok with that.

 In all cases of surrender, these shelters are often full and you'll probably have to call multiple to find one with an opening.